DanManN/FalseBlood/README.md

 * burn when touching gold either by hitting it with their first or standing on it
 * take damage when attacking a person in gold armor
 * take extra damaged when attacked by gold items. also gives them a weakness effect
-* have an 84% chance to die instantly from a wooden stake.
+* have an 85% chance to die instantly from a wooden stake.
 Wearing armor decreases the chance depending on how full your set of armor is and the durability of the armor.
 Only a full set of undamaged armor will guarantee that you won't die instantly.
 * can't eat normal food or drink normal potions.

 How to use abilities

 Super Speed:

-While sprinting, you will automatically be faster.
-Every five years a vampire's age increases, sprint speed is boosted by another level.
+Right click with your clock to switch to "release your fangs" and you will sprint much faster.

 Super Strength: